Gingerdead Man 3: Saturday Night Cleaver: Plot

 The Gingerdead Man kills the shoe clerk, Leroy, with a meat cleaver in the bathroom and mixes up the DJ Angel's cocaine with a cleaning product, killing her and takes over the music for the “Saturday night cleaver”.
 Meanwhile, two kids, Pickles and Tina discover the remote, manage to get it working, and are sent traveling through time.
 The Gingerdead Man messes up the prank and the bucket falls on Tammy instead.
 He cleaves her head in half and cleaves Wheels on stage.
 Pulling a gun from somewhere, he shoots Tammy’s crew, Coco, Yoko, and PJ, dead.
-When the cookie shoots Trixie in the shoulder, Cherry uses her telekinesis to lock the doors in the club and brings the disco ball down, inadvertently electrocuting everyone except herself, Trixie, Ralph Ingrid, and the Gingerdead Man.
+When the cookie shoots Trixie in the shoulder, Cherry uses her telekinesis to lock the doors in the club and brings the disco ball down, inadvertently electrocuting everyone except herself, Trixie, Ralph Ingrid, Randy, and the Gingerdead Man.

 As the cookie's about to finish them off, Pickles and Tina return from time-traveling with Clarissa Darling, Security, Adolf Hitler, Charles Manson, Jeffrey Dahmer, and Lizzie Borden.
 All six-time travelers overpower the cookie, tear him to pieces and shove him into a cookie jar-magic lamp.
 Pickles and Tina reveal to the aunt the winning numbers for the lottery, which is enough to keep the club up and running.
 Pickles and Tina also reveal that because they warned the FBI Agent about the attack on the Institute, the events of the entire film never happened.
 Everyone who has died comes back to life, and the time travelers go back to their own time period, including the aunt, who goes back in time to prevent herself from causing the Pearl Harbor attacks.